Skip to main content

 Dr. Sophie Ricketts - Accreditation

-Changes in the skin, muscle, fat, and bone structure of the face can occur over time.
-These changes may include a reduction in soft tissue volume, decreased skin elasticity, and the effects of gravity.
-This can alter how the face looks in areas such as the cheeks, jawline, and around the mouth.
+Natural changes to the skin, muscle, fat, and bone structure of the face occur over time.
+These changes typically involve a reduction in soft tissue volume, decreased skin elasticity, and the descent of facial tissues due to gravity.
+These factors can alter the appearance of the cheeks, jawline, and perioral (mouth) area.
+A facelift is a clinical procedure intended to address these structural changes.

-A facelift is a surgical procedure that repositions tissues of the face.
-Different surgical techniques may be used depending on the individual’s anatomy and clinical presentation.
-In some cases, a facelift is performed at the same time as another procedure, such as a neck lift or eyelid surgery.
+A facelift is a major surgical procedure that repositions the underlying tissues of the face.
+Different surgical techniques (such as a deep-plane or SMAS facelift) may be utilised depending on the patient’s unique anatomy and clinical presentation.
+In some instances, a facelift is performed in conjunction with other procedures, such as neck lift surgery or blepharoplasty (eyelid surgery), to address multi-regional facial concerns.

-Recovery is different for each person.
-Swelling and bruising are common in the initial weeks and generally improve over time.
-It may take several months before the final outcome of surgery is evident.
-Dr Sophie will provide advice tailored to your situation.
+The recovery process is unique to each individual.
+Post-operative swelling and bruising are expected clinical outcomes in the initial weeks and generally subside over several months.
+It may take up to six to twelve months before the final surgical outcome is fully evident.
+Dr Ricketts will provide a tailored recovery plan based on your specific procedure.

-Facelift incisions are usually placed in front of or behind the ear, and in some cases extend into the hairline.
-All surgery results in scars, though they typically become less noticeable with time.
-The degree of scarring varies between individuals.
+Facelift incisions are strategically placed in front of or behind the ear, and may extend into the hairline.
+All invasive surgery results in permanent scarring.
+While scars typically mature and fade over time, the final degree of scarring is influenced by genetics and individual healing capabilities.

-The outcome of facelift surgery differs between individuals.
-Factors such as skin quality and surgical technique influence the result.
-Surgery does not stop further changes to the face over time, and outcomes cannot be guaranteed.
+The outcomes of facelift surgery vary significantly between individuals.
+While the procedure addresses existing concerns, it does not stop the natural ageing process or further changes to facial structure over time.
+Surgical outcomes cannot be guaranteed.

 Neck Lift Surgery